 2.3.1.
 Provisioning.
 Global Relay will setup, activate, and test the Services on its Systems for Customer ("Provisioning").

 2.3.2.
 Configuration.
 Upon completion of Provisioning by Global Relay, Global Relay will provide Customer or Customer’s IT Contact with applicable Specifications to enable Customer to setup, configure, and test the Services, Accounts, and Users in Customer's Environment ("Configuration").
-Customer has responsibility for, and control over: (a) the timely and accurate completion of the Configuration (including configuration of Users and User aliases, and supported versions of Third Party Networks if applicable); and (b) where Customer is using Global Relay Archive, verifying with Global Relay the secure and proper end-to-end connection and message flow, including the sending, receipt, and archiving of messages in Global Relay Archive.
+Customer has responsibility for, and control over: (a) the timely and accurate completion of the Configuration (including configuration of Accounts and User aliases, and supported versions of Third Party Networks if applicable); and (b) where Customer is using Global Relay Archive, verifying with Global Relay the secure and proper end-to-end connection and message flow, including the sending, receipt, and archiving of messages in Global Relay Archive.
 Customer acknowledges that Global Relay is not liable for any loss resulting from Configuration regardless of whether Global Relay supplied the software, instructions, or representatives of Global Relay to provide assistance with Configuration.
 Unless otherwise scheduled between the parties in advance, Global Relay will be available to assist with Configuration during Business Hours.

 2.4.
 Evaluation.
 For evaluation purposes, Global Relay may make available trial services, demo Accounts, or a proof of concept (POC) Environment for testing of certain Services (collectively, "Trial").
 The scope, cost, and Trial Period for the Trial of any Services shall be set out in an Order Form.
 Services provided during the Trial are subject to the Agreement from the Effective Date unless otherwise agreed in writing by the parties.